FF14 Asset Reference Document

 Dye templates and Tile References

 This page was made as an adaptation of the same in the Textools Reference doc created by sel.
-This has not been updated for dawntrail, so some information may be outdated or missing.
+This has not been Fully updated for dawntrail, so some information may be outdated or missing.

 As of dawntrail, it is now possible to have two dye channels.
 In order to select and set between the two, you must go to the colorset editing window, and on the row you wish to be connected to the dye channel, select either Channel 1 or Channel 2.
 There are technically up to 4 channels in the data, but 3 and 4 are unused and cannot be manipulated in game.

-There are currently 41 different dye templates in FF14.
+There are currently 43 different dye templates in FF14.
 These templates control how dyes via the in game dye system or anamnesis/ktisis/brio/glamourer/etc affect a colorset row.

 A general rule of thumb is as follows: